 The bridge is a very beautiful truss bridge, and is one of the less common types of truss bridge in which the v-lacing of the bridge's built-up verticals faces the road, rather than the ends of the bridge.
 What is most unusual and decorative about this bridge is the portal bracing.
 The knee bracing of the portal is formed from curved, cast iron pieces with decorations cast in them.
 These are mounted below a simple lattice beam that together creates the portal bracing.
 The knee braces have interesting designs on them, and they are not the same from left to right on each portal brace.
 On each end, the left hand side is an ornate, attractive flowery pattern.
-The right hand side is the big mystery, as it appears to be a logo with a "M," "B," and a "C" superimposed on top of each other.
-One would assume they are the initials for the builder.
-It is a mystery, and if you know the answer, please contact us and clear up the mystery.
-The most likely candidate is Morse Bridge Company of Youngstown, Ohio, and a less likely but potential candidate is Massillon Bridge Company of Massillon, Ohio.
-Morse is assumed to be the leading candidate for several reasons.
-Youngstown was close by, closer that Massillon.
-Two more items are more important to note however.
-First, the Morse Bridge Company was, based on surviving known examples, noted for designing bridges with a wide variety of decorative details and even construction details also.
-They did not apparently stick to one standard design for very long.
-Thus it would not be unusual for a single bridge like this one to be associated with Morse even though no other similar looking bridges were known to have been built by the company.
-Massillon Bridge Company in contrast stuck with a number of standard designs over the years, none of which looked like this bridge.
-The second important note is that Crawford County's Jerusalem Road Bridge was built by Morse.
-Sometimes when a county had good luck with a company they stuck with them and hired the company repeatedly.
+The right side displays an overlaid logo of MBC, which stands for Morse Bridge Company.
+This logo was used on the floor beam caps for another bridge built by the company.

 A website visitor contacted HistoricBridges.org and stated that the Historic Bridge Inventory's discussion of the surrounding area below was incorrect and that Conneaut Lake is not a manmade lake.
 Conneaut Lake is a glacial kettle lake (not man-made).
 Both the marsh and the lake are a result of the Glacial activity.